Thousands flee Turkish assault on Afrin

 On Tuesday, US Defence Secretary Jim Mattis said he took "very seriously Turkey's legitimate security concerns", but urged it to "exercise restraint in the military action and the rhetoric".

+Russian President Vladimir Putin and his Turkish counterpart Recep Tayyip Erdogan discussed the issue by phone, the Kremlin said.
+Both sides agreed that Syria's territorial integrity and sovereignty should be respected.

-Russia - an ally of the Syrian government that has withdrawn military observers from Afrin and effectively allowed Turkish warplanes to fly over the enclave - called for restraint and respect for Syria's sovereignty and territorial integrity.
+Russia - an ally of the Syrian government - had earlier withdrawn military observers from Afrin and effectively allowed Turkish warplanes to fly over the enclave.

 Politicians in Germany, meanwhile, reacted angrily to Turkey's use of German-made Leopard tanks.
 The chairman of the parliamentary foreign affairs committee said Germany should not carry out a planned upgrade of the tanks for its Nato ally.